hofstadter-io/hof-docs/content/first-example/simple-server/setup.md

 ---

 {{<lead>}}
-Generators have a common files and a directory structure.
+Generators have common files and directories.
 {{</lead>}}

 {{<codeInner title="Typical directory structure">}}
-# CUE files for our schema and hof generator
+# files for your schema and generators
 schema/
 generators/
 creators/

-# files used by the hof generator
+# files for the code gen system
 templates/
 partials/
 statics/

-# sample usage of our generator
+# sample usage of your generator
 examples/
 {{</codeInner>}}